unconst/MACH/README.md

 ## Motivation

 A network composed of fully-asynchronous components could grow to arbitrary size without a decrease in training speed.
-The resulting network could be split depth wise across data centres or across the internet at large, potentially reaching the scale of the human cortex.
+Such networks could realistically scale depth-wise across entire racks of accelerators, data centres or across the internet, and reach the scale of the human cortex in learnable parameters.

 ## Pull Requests

-In the interest of speed just directly commit to the repo.
-To make that feasible, try committing to independent directories and pulling often.
-Keep your work as modular as possible, I like to iterate fast by creating another sub project where tests can grow.
+In the interest of speed, just directly commit to the repo.
+To make that feasible, try to keep your work as modular as possible.
+I like to iterate fast by creating another sub project where tests can grow.
 For instance, in this repo, the sync_kgraph, and async_kgraph are separate independent implementations.
 Yes this creates code copying and rewrite, but allows fast development.

 Also, use [Yapf](https://github.com/google/yapf) for code formatting.
 You can run the following to format before a commit.
 ```